Omar-Muhamad/hello-rails-back-end/README.md

 > This is a practice project of making site using 2 different repos React app for the front-end and rails for backend.

+here is the link to the [frontend react app](https://github.com/Omar-Muhamad/hello-react-front-end).

 ## Built With :gear:

 - Ruby.